iyergauri/yoga-notes/docs/anatomy/hips.md

-# Hips
+# hips
-* these guys are bendy in all the directions, which is why
+* these guys are bendy in all the directions, which is why everyone always complains

 ## neutral rotation
-* cues should uh, be easier here
+* cues should be easier here (than external)
 * hip points should all be sagittally, coronally, and transversially (?) neutral
 * hinging front = anterior pelvic tilt = hip bowl of water spilling forwards
 * hinging back = posterior pelvic tilt = hip bowl of water spilling backwards